peterdonnelly1/pipeline/README.md

          --network=host --shm-size 2g -v /tmp/.X11-unix:/tmp/.X11-unix \
          -e DISPLAY=unix$DISPLAY classi:latest

-    then, in the classi container:
+    then, from within the classi docker container: cd pipeline
-       cd pipeline
        ./do_all_RUN_ME_TO_SEE_RNASEQ_PROCESSING.sh                     or
        ./do_all_RUN_ME_TO_SEE_IMAGE_PROCESSING.sh                      or